 Real Estate Commission

-All members of the Board of Realtors have an agreement that commissions will be split between the listing and selling companies.
-The broker collects the commission at closing and pays the agent based on the agreement between the broker and agent.
+All members of the Board of Realtors agree that commissions will be split between the listing and selling companies.
+The closing attorney collects the commission at closing.
+These funds are distributed based on the agreement between the listing broker and the seller.

-As a buyer, you have no obligation to pay real estate commission when purchasing a home that is listed in the Multiple Listing Service.
+Homebuyers have no obligation to pay the real estate commission when purchasing a home that is listed in the Multiple Listing Service.
 Some buyers believe they will get a better deal by using the listing agent to buy a home.
-Since the commission is already negotiated between the seller and the listing agent, this is not usually a good idea.
+Since the commission is already negotiated between the seller and the listing agent, this may not be in your best interest.
 Having a buyers agent gives you representation with your own agent.
 The listing agent represents the seller.

 For Sale By Owner

 If you are interested in a For Sale By Owner property, you can still have a buyers agent.
-Most sellers are happy to offer commission to buyers agents since agent would be more likely to show those homes.
-It is important to have the agent contact the owner for showing information and to discuss the commission arrangement prior to you seeing the home.
+Most sellers are happy to offer a commission to buyers agents.
+This gives agents more incentive to show those homes.
+It is important to have the agent contact the owner for showing information.
+At that time, the commission arrangement will be discussed prior to viewing the home.